se-sg/magento-sqs/README.md

 ## Configuration ##

-Add the SQS queue configuration to the env.php in order to connet to ztr
+Add the SQS queue configuration to the env.php in order to connet to Amazon SQS.
 ```
     'queue' => [
         'sqs' => [